 Michael Rosenfeld is an award-winning producer, writer, and television executive with extensive leadership experience in documentary production and new media.
 He has produced and written films covering a broad sweep of topics, from anthropology to history to volcanology.
 As an executive producer and production company president, he has overseen a number of legendary franchises, including National Geographic Explorer and the National Geographic Specials.
 In a career spanning network broadcast, cable, and public television, he has won or led teams that won hundreds of industry awards, including the Peabody and almost 40 News & Documentary Emmy Awards.

 Before launching Tangled Bank Studios as HHMI’s head of television and film, Rosenfeld was associated with National Geographic for more than two decades as a supervising writer, producer, executive producer, and production company president.
 As president of National Geographic Television, Rosenfeld oversaw the production of more than 130 hours of television documentary programming a year for National Geographic Channel, PBS, and broadcasters worldwide.
-He oversaw such signature projects as The Gospel of Judas for the National Geographic Channel; National Geographic's Strange Days on Planet Earth, which aired on established National Geographic's Digital Studio, which produces short-form digital content earning millions of views, and oversaw National Geographic Television's first venture into television drama.
+He oversaw such signature projects as The Gospel of Judas for the National Geographic Channel; National Geographic's Strange Days on Planet Earth, which aired on PBS; Pearl Harbor: Legacy of Attack for NBC; and Pyramids Live, broadcast on Fox TV.
+He also established National Geographic's Digital Studio, which produces short-form digital content earning millions of views, and oversaw National Geographic Television's first venture into television drama.

 Rosenfeld joined HHMI in July 2011 to lead its new initiative in science filmmaking.
 He is responsible for overall strategic development of Tangled Bank Studios, its partnerships, and its productions.